Amalosia lesueurii: Geographic range

 A. lesuerii is found near the eastern coastline of New South Wales and Queensland.

 Behaviour

 Although it is perhaps the most common gecko in the Sydney region, A. lesuerii is rarely observed unless it is disturbed.
 During the day it hides under close-fitting rocks, and comes out at night to hunt insects.

+Reproduction

+Males of A. lesueurii reach sexual maturity at two years, but females not until four years old.
+The species is oviparous.
+Clutch size is two eggs.